Information for Hosts

 In exchange, you will be able to learn something about them, their home country and their culture, and we encourage you to do your own reading to learn more about your student’s cultural background.

 The program involves

-- Attending our evening launch event on 19 July 2018.
+- Attending our evening launch event in February 2020.
 This is where hosts and students meet.

 - Undertaking one activity with the student you have been matched with before the end of the semester.
 There is no obligation to continue the connection past one meeting.

 Why get involved?

 Australia Awards students are new to Melbourne and a local connection gives them someone who can offer support, advice or just a friendly face.
 There is no ongoing obligation.